Research and Participation Assistant

 For children in care and care leavers (Rainer (now Catch22) and NCB).

-- Round 2 Educational Attainment and Progress of Children in Need and in Care: linking care and educational data (University of Bristol).
+- The Educational Progress of Looked After Children in England: linking care and educational data (with the Rees Centre at University of Oxford and the University of Bristol).
 Round 1 report available here.